 The Company is committed to ensuring that its corporate governance systems maintain the Company's focus on transparency, responsibility and accountability.
-For further information on corporate governance policies adopted by China Yunnan Copper Australia Limited, refer website: to our www.cycal.com.au.
+For further information on corporate governance policies adopted by China Yunnan Copper Australia Limited, refer to our website: www.cycal.com.au.